-For some asset classes, such as fleet, tremendous amounts of data on individual assets currently exists, and was pulled into the centralized CARSS database from existing databases spread throughout various District agencies.
-For other asset classes, such as buildings, a high level of data also already existed, but there was information that needed to updated.
-As seen in the image to the information on the more than 640 municipallyowned buildings within the District has been captured in CARSS, and displayed in the related GIS system.
-However, while data might have existed on the type, location and assessed value of a particular building, information on the current condition of the building, and its subsystems, might have been missing or not up to date.
-Subsequently, DGS and its contractor have committed to perform facility condition assessments (FCAs) on all District-owned buildings over the next twelve to eighteen months.
+Tremendous amounts of data on individual assets currently exists and was pulled into the centralized CARSS database from existing databases spread throughout various District agencies.
+As seen in the image to the left, information on the more than 640 municipally-owned buildings within the District has been captured CARSS and displayed the related GIS system.
+However, while data might have existed on the type, location and assessed value of a particular building, information on current condition of the building, and its subsystems, might have been missing or not up to date.
+Subsequently, DGS and its contractor have committed perform facility condition assessments (FCAs) on all Districtowned buildings over the next twelve to eighteen months.
 The information from the FCAs will be uploaded into the CARSS database, allowing for more accurate calculations of costs for repair and maintenance of various facilities and their sub-components, such as roofs, HVAC, etc., thereby facilitating a more data-driven approach to building the capital budget for DGS.
-Finally, there are certain asset classes for which no database or registry currently exists for their assets, such as information technology and certain types of equipment.
-Addressing these shortfalls will require having to work extensively with the remaining agencies, such as OCTO, to first build their own internal databases of their assets, before establishing live connections to the CARSS database.
-Depending upon the existence of accurate records of assets, and the level of cooperation from agencies, the process of fully populating CARSS with "bottom-up" level data could take anywhere from six to twelve months.
-While complete "bottom-up" data on all assets did not exist at the time of FY 2018 capital budget formulation, enough data existed to create an asset-driven capital budgeting needs assessment for three asset types in four different agencies for the current FY 2018 to FY 2023 capital budget.
-This effort resulted in "bottom up" budgeting for both OSSE and FEMS fleet vehicle needs, DPR's facility needs, and DDOT's local streets and alleys infrastructure needs.